Expats in Shanghai: A Guide to Living in Shanghai

 10.Is Shanghai Safe?
 Safety Tips for Living in Shanghai

 Is it secure to reside in Shanghai?
-Shanghai is relatively safe compared to other major cities in China, with a generally low crime rate.
+Shanghai is relatively safe compared to other major cities in Asia, with a generally low crime rate.
 Shanghai has been particularly active in protecting its urban expat neighborhoods.

 However, minor crimes such as pickpocketing may occur in crowded areas such as subway stations.
 Foreigners should be wary of street scams, pickpocketing, and petty theft.